thanhbao0390/project-ml-microservice-kubernetes/README.md

 ### Kubernetes Steps

 * Setup and Configure Docker locally
+    Install docker and create docker hub account
 * Setup and Configure Kubernetes locally
+    Install a virtual machine like VirtualBox and minikube Start a local cluster: minikube start
 * Create Flask app in Container
+    Build image and add a descriptive tag: docker build --tag=ml-api .
+    Upload docker image: ./upload_docker.sh where your docker id should be used
 * Run via kubectl
+    Run in Kubernetes: ./run_kubernetes.sh where dockerpath should be same name as defined above Make prediction using second terminal: make_prediction.sh